Officials: Fire at Coptic church in Cairo kills 41, hurts 14

 Health Minister Khaled Abdel-Ghafar said in a statement that two of the injured were discharged from a hospital while 12 others were still being treated.

-The Interior Ministry said it received a report on the fire at 9 a.m. local time, and that they found that the blaze broke out in an air conditioner in the building's second floor.
+The Interior Ministry said it received a report on the fire at 9 a.m. local time, and that they found that the fire broke out in an air conditioner on the building's second floor.

 The ministry, which oversees police and firefighters, blamed an electrical short-circuit for the fire, which produced huge amounts of smoke.